TobiaszCudnik/taskbot/README.md

 # GTD Bot

-Real time Gmail to Google Tasks sync and a GTD workflow manager.
+Real time GMail to Google Tasks sync and a GTD workflow manager.

 ## Features